flutrakrasniqi/Data-Analysis/README.md

                    jitter=True, dodge=True, linewidth=1, palette = our_palette)
 ```

-And this is the plot that we get:
+And this is the plot that we get: <br />
 ![](image/graph.png)

 After we have plotted the data, if we want to add grid for both axis and customize the y axis grid so it shows lines for each (every 1) integer, we execute the following code: